Tea23/woggle4wordpress/README.md

 If you are using the font for Scouting related media, you have an implied license for The Serif and you can contact your County or District media manager for a copy.

+Be aware that this repo is kept in sync with changes made at [8thportsmouth.org.uk](https://8thportsmouth.org.uk).

 ## Contributing
 Because I'm not a programmer or a web developer, some of this stuff is really ugly and bad.
 Pull requests welcome.